vshautsova/backed-services/README.md

 3. Start Java Server by command `mvn exec:java -Dexec.mainClass=com.epam.vshautsova.grpc.server.MessageServer`
 4. Start Java Client by command `mvn exec:java -Dexec.mainClass=com.epam.vshautsova.grpc.client.MessageClient`
 5. Execute `python3 message_client.py` command from python-client directory

+# Avro and Kafka

+Create a Kafka producer and consumer using Avro to serialize messages.
+Create a simple Kafka producer that sends a simple message to a topic serializing it using Avro.
+Create a simple Kafka consumer which listens to a topic for a message, deserializes the message, and prints it.
+Start Kafka, create a topic, and run consumer and producer.

+## Check implementation
+1. Import as maven project
+2. Execute maven command `mvn clean install -f pom.xml`
+3. Start zookeeper, kafka & schema registry
+4. Run App and verify logs